YousraBorchani/HA-ELASTICSEARCH/README.md

 2. Cross-cluster replication
     - Replicate data to a remote follower cluster which may be in a different data centre or even on a different continent from the leader cluster.
-    - The follower cluster acts as a hot standby, ready for you to fail over in the event of a disaster so severe that the leader cluster fails.
-    - The follower cluster can also act as a geo-replica to serve searches from nearby clients.
+    - The follower cluster acts as a hot standby and/or geo-replica to serve searches from nearby clients.
 3. Regular snapshots
     - Restore a completely fresh copy of it elsewhere if needed

-### |Scenario: Is my cluster really highly available?|
+### Scenario: Is my cluster really highly available?
 For a cluster to be able to handle the failure of a node, it should be considered at capacity when it uses 50% of its resources Therefore you need to increase its size or reduce its workload

-### |Deploy ES cluster |
+### Deploy ES cluster

 1. Configure kubectl